jakewc12/Reversi/ReversiGame/README.md

-Board coordinate design is based on https://www.redblobgames.com/grids/hexagons/ An invariant in the model would be that the number of GameCells with BLACK or WHITE GameDiscs will never decrease.
+Board coordinate design is based on https://www.redblobgames.com/grids/hexagons/

     Overview:
 This code is designed to allow the user to play a game of Reversi by interacting with the